Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Problem Description

 \section{Problem Description}

 Consider the following general problem: given a complex function $f(z)$ defined over a subset $D\subset \mathbb{C}$, visualize the distribution of its zeros, i.e., the solutions to $f(z)=0$.
 A straightforward approach is to partition the domain $D$ into a large number of small subregions $D_i$, and within each region, numerically approximate $f$ using a sequence of polynomial basis to obtain an approximate polynomial $g$, such that $||f-g||< \varepsilon$.
 If $g$ has a root within $D_i$, then $f$ is likely to have a root in the same region, and the distribution of zeros of $g$ serves as a good approximation to that of $f$.
-Thus, the problem reduces to solving the roots of a large number of polynomials $g$.